 Tiger's Eye at a Glance

-Tiger's Eye is the stone of courage and personal power — a golden-brown chatoyant gem that balances Earth grounding with Solar illumination, granting the fierce confidence to act on your truth.
+Tiger's Eye is a golden-brown chatoyant gem that balances Earth grounding with Solar fire.
+It gives you the confidence to act on what you know is right.

-Business professionals, those facing major life challenges, Leos and Capricorns, and anyone needing to overcome self-doubt and take decisive action
+Business professionals, people facing major life challenges, Leos and Capricorns, and anyone who needs to push through self-doubt and take decisive action

 Rinse under cool running water; charge in sunlight for 1-2 hours; smudge with sage; bury in earth for deep cleansing